4vedi/Pix2Pix_GAN/Readme.md

 Now that we are familiar with the Pix2Pix GAN, let’s prepare a dataset that we can use with image-to-image translation.</br>

+<h3> The dataset is provided on the pix2pix website and can be downloaded as a 255- megabyte zip file. </h3> </br>
+• Download Maps Dataset (maps.tar.gz) http://efrosgans.eecs.berkeley.edu/pix2pix/datasets/maps.tar.gz </br>
+Download the dataset and unzip it into your current working directory.
+This will create a directory called “maps” with the following structure: </br>
+1 maps </br>
+2 ├── train </br >3 └── val </br>
+The train folder contains 1,097 images, whereas the validation dataset contains 1,099 images. </br>
+Images have a digit filename and are in JPEG format.
+Each image is 1,200 pixels wide and 600 pixels tall and contains both the satellite image on the left and the Google maps image on the right.  </br>

 ![Plot of Three Image Pairs Showing Satellite and Google maps Images](https://github.com/4vedi/Pix2Pix_GAN/blob/master/Plot1.png)

 <h2> Output after 10 epochs </h2> </br>